kanopi/saplings-media/README.md

+# Saplings - Media

+Configures media best practices for modern Drupal.

-# Drupal Media Experience Recipe
+* Adds Drupal Standard profile Media entities.

-Congigures a great administration experience for Drupal media.

-Imports configuration only from the Media Entity Browser module to work best with the Gin admin theme.
+* Imports configuration only from the Media Entity Browser module to work best with the Gin admin theme.